Benjamin Moore – Gray Owl

 With so many gray paint colours out there, it can be difficult to determine which is the best gray paint colour for your home renovation or interior decorating project.

-Gray Owl by Benjamin Moore is a go-to for many interior designers.
+Gray Owl, OC-52, by Benjamin Moore is a go-to for many interior designers.
 But is it the best colour with the right undertone for your space?

-This week in Episode #4 of my TNT – THE NAKED TRUTH – paint colour reviews, I walk you through Gray Owl and show you a commercial project where we used it and you’ll see why it was the perfect choice.
+This week, in Episode #4 of my paint colour reviews, I walk you through Gray Owl and show you a commercial project where we used it.
+You’ll see why it was a perfect choice for this space.

 - Undertones of Gray Owl